Appeal begins for Vietnam death row tycoon

 The court ordered Lan to pay almost the entire damages sum in compensation.

-One of the victims, Le Hang, 84, told AFP that she did not want Lan to die even though she lost more than half a million dollars through the fraud.
+One of the victims, Le Hang, 84, told AFP that even though she lost more than half a million dollars through the fraud, she did not want Lan to die.

 “She must live to fix what she has done and repay people like me,” said Hang, who has regularly attended protests in front of the Ho Chi Minh City court.